Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Mathematical formulation

 \subsection{INLP model for the BDTT problem}

-To model the BDTT problem, we introduce three families of decision variables, as listed in Table \ref{table:Decision}.
-Specifically, the integer variable $\kappa_{uvt't}$ denotes the number of non-reserved passengers who shift their arrival time at the origin station from $t$ to $t'$.
-The second one is the number of non-reserved passengers who are allowed to board train $i$ to reach their destination $v$, which is denoted as $b_{iuv}$.
-The third set of variables $z_{it}$ aims to model the dynamics of trains.
-The parameters, dependent variables and abbreviations used throughout this paper are summarized in Table \ref{table-para}.
-We use the following formulation for the BDTT problem, including upper and lower limit constraints on headway, strict capacity constraints, fairness-preserving constraints, and so on.
+We first introduce the objective function, followed by the constraints.
+The constraints are formulated to model the waiting times of passengers with and without reservations, train dynamics, interactions between trains and different types of passengers, and the domains of the decision variables.

-\textbf{Objective function.} The objective function~\eqref{eq:objective} minimizes the weighted sum of the passengers' waiting time, and additional government subsidies due to encouraging passengers to shift their departure times, where $\omega_t$ and $\omega_s$ represent weighting coefficients, respectively.
-Constraint~\eqref{eq:objWaiting} is formulated to calculate the total waiting time of passengers including both the waiting time and detained time.
-Constraint~\eqref{eq:objFare} computes the additional government subsidies.
+\textbf{Objective function.} The objective function~\eqref{eq:objective} minimizes the weighted sum of the passengers' waiting time (denoted as $F^{t}$), and additional government subsidies due to encouraging passengers to shift their departure times (denoted as $F^{s}$), where $\omega_t$ and $\omega_s$ represent weighting coefficients, respectively.

+Constraint~\eqref{eq:objWaiting} is formulated to calculate the total waiting time of passengers, including both the waiting time and detained time.
+Specifically, $\hat{p}^{wc}_{iut}$ represents the number of passengers who arrive during the headway between trains $i-1$ and $i$, and wait for train $i$ at station $u$ at timestamp $t$.
+The variable $p^{wc}_{iut}$ also counts passengers arriving in the same period and waiting at the same station and time, but these passengers do not have reservations.
+The term $r_{iuv}$ denotes the number of non-reserved passengers who are detained by train $i$ at station $u$ and are heading to station $v$.
+Constraint~\eqref{eq:objFare} calculates the additional government subsidies, which are defined as the difference in fare revenue before and after applying discounts to incentivize shifts of arrival times.
+Additionally, we use the terms \textit{additional subsidies} and \textit{lost revenue} interchangeably.
+The variables involved in constraints~\eqref{eq:objWaiting} and \eqref{eq:objFare} are introduced in detail below.